 Sealing with Caulk

 Sealing gaps with caulk can prevent air leaks around your garage door frame.
-I’ve used this method to bolster other insulation efforts, and it’s a simple yet effective step.
+I’ve used this method to bolster other affordable insulation efforts, and it’s a simple yet effective step.

 Insulation Boards

 Rigid insulation boards are excellent for a more permanent solution.
 They’re easy to cut and fit, and I’ve found they provide great thermal resistance.
+You can explore more shed insulation ideas to find the best fit for your project.

 Reflective Bubble Wrap